vanishgg/VanishRaider/README.md

 these people:
 <https://www.youtube.com/watch?v=BjLJ7j-QakY>
 <https://www.youtube.com/watch?v=67Kl6OGH5BI>
 have been reuploading me video (most popular) and posting a rat.
-DO NOT DOWNLOAD THIS RAR OR ZIP FILE You will get grabbed or ratted please only download from our github.
+DO NOT DOWNLOAD THIS RAR OR ZIP FILE You will get grabbed or ratted please only download from our github, its most likely the same person
 ![image](https://github.com/user-attachments/assets/396905de-dea9-4566-86b0-11f90990841f)